Adobe Lightroom Basics A Free Guide For New Photographers

 The Web Module

 The Web module in Lightroom Classic lets you create web-based “photo galleries”.
 It will generate an HTML page of thumbnail versions of images with links to larger versions of the photos.
-After you finish your gallery, you export the files to your computer and then upload the gallery to a web server.
+After you finish your gallery, export the files to your computer and then upload the gallery to a web server.

 I don’t use this module at all.
 I honestly don’t see the point of it.